adioshun/terryum.io/README.md

 # Thank you for your contributions

 This repository stores markdown files of the blog posts at [TerryUm's Blog](http://terryum.io).
-Since my initial blog posts may not be perfect in content-wise or English-wise, I'm looking forward to your contributions to **correct my blog posts** or **translating** them to other languages.
+Since my initial blog posts may not be perfect in content-wise or English-wise, I'm looking forward to your contributions to **correct my blog posts** or **translating** them into other languages.

 ## 1. Corrections
 If you have found **errata** in the post, or have **better sentences** to describe the contents in the post, please **directly modify** the makrdown files(.md) and pull a request.
 You can also correct **misconcepts** of the contents in the post.